prabshah/Weather-App/README.md

 ##Prabesh

-Prabesh focuses into how to how to fetch data from weather Api that can be then used to display into the applications.
+Prabesh focuses into how to fetch data from weather Api that can be then used to display into the application.
 Prabesh is also constantly in touch with other team members and suggest any suggesting to inprove the app's performance.

 ##Louis